 Director, Division of Neurodegenerative Disorders

 The Director’s background.

-My PhD was performed in the Dept of Biochemistry at the University Sheffield in England, the department was headed by Nobel Laureate Sir Hans Krebs.
+My PhD was performed in the Dept. of Biochemistry at the University Sheffield in England, the department was headed by Nobel Laureate Sir Hans Krebs.
 I have had staff positions in New York, Colorado, Kings College London, St Bartholomew’s Medical College and University of Manchester.
 During this period I have worked in two departments headed by Nobel Laureates of Medicine (Maurice Wilkins and Sir John Vane).
-I have come to St Boniface because it is a superb institute that compares favorably with my past places of work.
+I have come to St Boniface because it is a superb institute that compares favourably with my past places of work.
 In many respects St-Boniface Hospital Research is superior in that it allows researchers to focus fully on what they do best – perform experiments to identify cures for disease.

 Research objective.
-The aim of our work in the Division of Neurodegenerative Disorders at the St Boniface Research Centre is to identify novel targets for clinical intervention for the treatment of Alzheimer’s Disease and other neurodegenerative diseases associated with aging and diabetes.
+The aim of our work in the Division of Neurodegenerative Disorders at the St Boniface Research Centre is to identify novel targets for clinical intervention for the treatment of Alzheimer’s Disease and other neurodegenerative diseases associated with ageing and diabetes.
 Here in Manitoba, the St-Boniface Hospital Research has developed an ’in house’ neurodegenerative disorders research team – the Division of Neurodegenerative Disorders (DND) to determine mechanisms underlying, and identify potential treatments for, neurodegenerative diseases including Alzheimer’s Disease, diabetes, ischemic and hemorrhagic stroke, multiple sclerosis, and traumatic brain injury.

 Specific interests of the group.